Want to know more?

 Artistic Evolution

-From the initial explosion of colour in my "Out of Chaos" artwork, through my emerging collection where I brought the animals further into form, I'm now working on a new evolution of my art practice.
+From the initial explosion of colour in my "Out of Chaos" artwork, through my emerging collection where I brought the animals further into form, I'm now working on the latest evolution of my art practice.

 Process

-A glimpse into some of the stages in one of my layered wildlife paintings
+A glimpse into some of the stages in one of my layered Emerging wildlife paintings